 One wonderful thing about the city’s museums is the number of free museums, including the National Museum of Scotland.
 Discover the history of the city in a 16th- century house on the Canongate in the Museum of Edinburgh.
 See Edinburgh through its diverse communities in The People’s Story, a unique insight into the lives of the city’s working-class from the 18th century to the late 20th century.
 The Writer’s Museum in Lady Stair’s Close celebrates the lives and work of Robert Burns, Sir Walter Scott and Robert Louis Stevenson who are Scottish literature’s most famous sons.

 One thing to look out for in Edinburgh are open days which allow people to see inside various buildings of historic value that wouldn’t normally be open to the public.
-This normally happens for a weekend in September and December during the 24 Days of Advent and can include venues such as The Playfair, Anatomical Museum, Custom House, and King’s Theatre.
+This normally happens for a weekend in September and December during the 24 Doors of Advent and can include venues such as The Playfair, Anatomical Museum, Custom House, and King’s Theatre.

 Other museums are limited in when you can visit, but tours can be organised, such as Trinity House in Leith which gives you the maritime history of the Leith neighbourhood when it was an active port.
 For a more gruesome experience, Surgeon’s Hall is fascinating with its body parts in jars which is all in the name of science as it documents one of the oldest surgical corporations in the world.